top of page

 Bob Ezrin Feature Article: 1975

 The mad genius behind Alice's billion-dollar sound – Ezrin spills all! two-page feature in Beetle Magazine, January 1, 1975.
-Bobby Gimby is a Canadian bandleader-composer whose biggest claim to fame in the nation's collective memory is a centennial song which was a huge success in 1967 when we celebrated 100 years as a nation.
+Behind The Scenes Bobby Gimby is a Canadian whose bandleader-composer biggest claim to fame in the nation's collective memory is a centennial song which was a huge success in 1967 when celebrated 100 years as a nation.
 It was an adequately insipid jingle that we all sang.
-'Caaaa-naaaa- daaaa'.
-Bob Ezrin's father played bass with the Bobby Gimby Band.
-His mother was a
+'Caaaa-naaaa-daaaa'. we Bob Ezrin's father played bass with the Bobby Gimby Band.

 Alice Cooper Group